anubhavpgit/anubhavpgit.github.io/content/posts/ferryman.md

                     └── Jump: Some("for.header")
 ```

-The basic optimser would then optimize the IR using the following optimizations:
+The basic optimizer would then optimize the IR using the following optimizations:

 ```bash
 ---------Starting Optimization---------